barbara42/Dar_One/docs/src/case_studies.md

 global_steadystate_run.jl  nitrogen_fixers_run.jl
 nitrogen_fixers_build.jl
 ```
+You can also find the code on github [here](https://github.com/barbara42/Dar_One/tree/main/case_studies).

 Each case study has a file to build the Darwin model and a file to run it.
 As explained in the getting started document, you only need to run the build step when making structural changes to your experiments -  such as a new grid size, setting ambient nutrients to be constant or cycling, or a new number of plankton tracers.
 After building once, you can change other parameters from run to run without building again - such as nutrient levels, plankton abundances, temperature, and light.